yamunariver/Az104/README.md

 ## You have an Azure subscription that contains a virtual network named VNet1.

+You plan to enable VNet1 connectivity to on-premises resources by using an encrypted connection.

+What should you configure for VNet1?

+Select only one answer.

+`a private endpoint connection`

+`a public IP address`

+`a VPN`

+`internet routing`

+`A VPN gateway is a type of virtual network gateway that sends encrypted traffic between a virtual network and an on-premises location across a public connection.
+You can also use a VPN gateway to send traffic between virtual networks across the Azure backbone.
+A VPN gateway connection relies on the configuration of multiple resources, each of which contains configurable settings.`

+## You have an Azure subscription that contains a virtual network named VNet1.

 You plan to deploy a virtual machine named VM1 to be used as a network inspection appliance.

 You need to ensure that all network traffic passes through VM1.